galminyana/galminyana.github.io/Assignment01.md

 #### The Shell: Execve

 Code used is the standard from Execve-Stack.
-In this code, the `/bin//sh` string parameter and the length of the string are stored in the Stack and accessed via the Stack Technique:
+In this code, the `/bin//sh` string parameter and the length of the string, are stored in the Stack and accessed via the Stack Technique:

 ```asm
 execve_syscall: